Founder + Finance Director

 Troy has a lot of natural talents, but the one that is most true to his heart is with ‘mans best friend’.
 His training career started with two miniature pinschers that Troy raised from puppies.
 He has pursued his career with multiple schoolings, including The Michael Ellis School for Dog Trainers, Sit Means Sit in Las Vegas, he is a AKC Canine Good Citizen Evaluator, and many years of hands on experience.
 With a natural heart for dogs, it wasn’t long until the pack grew with other rescued canines of all breeds, and he has always had the philosophy that a trained dog, is a happy dog, and a happy dog means a happy owner with a healthy lifestyle.
 Troy spent many years learning every training technique possible, working and mentoring with the top named trainers across the country, and seeing the relationship that each method and tool created between him and the dog.
 There is not always one single method that works for all dogs, but rather being able to use the best tool and or method that is suited for that specific dog in the specific circumstance always gives Troy the desired result.

-In 2010, I walked into West LA Animal Shelter “just to look.”
-I scoured the kennels looking for any dog that wasn’t a pit mix or a tiny dog.
-Don’t get me wrong, I thought they were all cute, but who wants a ferocious dog or a yappy one, right?
-Well, apparently this pit/lab mix knew I was the one for her.
-She wouldn’t go to other lookie-loos unless I called for her.
-Needless to say, a few hours later, Makana — “gift” in Hawaiian — took me home and never left my side.
+In 2010, Sammi walked into West LA Animal Shelter “just to look.”
+She scoured the kennels looking for any dog that wasn’t a pit mix or a tiny dog.
+While she thought they were all cute, she had it in her mind that these dogs were either ferocious or yappy.
+Well, apparently this pit/lab mix knew Sammi was the one for her.
+She wouldn’t go to other lookie-loos unless Sammi called for her.
+Needless to say, a few hours later, Makana — “gift” in Hawaiian — was taken home and never left her side.

-I came upon LARPBO on an internet search to help me train and better my dog.
-Like Makana, LARPBO has a weird sense of humor: together scheming other plans for me.
-Makana and LARPBO somehow wrangled into my consciousness to extract my true calling: to serve my dog, other dogs, and those dogs’ humans…..
-I am here to help in any capacity that I can.
-Aloha, e komo mai.
+Sammi came upon LARPBO on an internet search to help train and better her dog.
+Like Makana, LARPBO has a weird sense of humor: together scheming other plans for Sammi.
+Makana and LARPBO somehow wrangled into Sammi’s consciousness to extract her true calling: to serve her dog, other dogs, and those dogs’ humans…..
+Sammi is here to help in any capacity that she can.
+Sammi welcomes all with a greeting of Aloha, e komo mai.

 Early 2013 the question of getting a dog came up and we spontaneously took a trip to our local shelter.
 My first comment was “we’re NOT getting a pit bull!”
 I grew up in Germany where they execute BS-laws and so all I knew about this breed is what most people know – a whole lotta stereotypes.